Sid12323/nodehttpserver/README.md

 Having a custom IP and Port are optional, but an IP must be given for a custom port to be used

 # Installation Method 1 (Simple Installer)
-- Windows:
+- Windows x64:
   1) Download and extract https://github.com/Sid12323/nodehttpserver/releases/download/v2.1-public/nhsi.zip (NHSI.zip [NodeHttpServerInstaller)
   2) Run install.bat
   3) Enjoy!
-  3.1) If you want more customization and want to run it later, continue at ##3 for installation method 2.
+  3.1) If you want more customization and want to run it later, continue at ##3 for installation method 2, but use "node-v16.4.2-win-x64/node.exe" instead of "node".

  - Other: Use Installation Method 2